johnwcowan/r7rs-work/CL-R.md

 SHARED-INITIALIZE, SLOT-MISSING, SLOT-UNBOUND, NO-APPLICABLE-METHOD, and NO-NEXT-METHOD but does not allow them to be explicitly called.

-MAKE-LOAD-FORM and MAKE-LOAD-FORM-SAVING-SLOTS are TBD.

 ## 10 Symbols

 All of the functions of Chapter 10, Symbols, are in CL-R, except:

-GENTEMP and SET, which are deprecated.
+SET, which reflects on a symbol value.

 SYMBOL-FUNCTION, SYMBOL-VALUE, BOUNDP, MAKUNBOUND, which involve reflection on symbol values.